csound-flossmanual/csound-floss/book/02-a-make-csound-run.md

 9. A window informs you that installation is complete.
 You can click *Finish*.

-This installer will also automatically install CsoundQt which can be used as a frontend for your work with Csound (Csound is not run by double-clicking Csound.exe).

-You can create addional shorcuts to the CsoundQt executable by locating it in its default location, C:\\Program Files (x86)\\Csound6\\bin, and right-clicking it and selecting \'Pin to Start\' or \'Pin to Taskbar\' as desired.
-You can create a desktop shortcut by right-clicking and dragging the CsoundQt executable onto the desktop and selecting *Create Shortcuts Here* from the menu that pops up.

-Other frontends for Csound, such as Cabbage and WinXound, need to be downloaded and installed separately.

 ### Mac OS X

 The Mac OS X installers are the files ending in *.dmg*, for instance *Csound6.14.0-MacOS_x86_64.dmg*.
-When you double click the downloaded file, you will have a disk image on your desktop, with the Csound installer, CsoundQt and a *readme* file.
+When you double click the downloaded file, you will have a disk image on your desktop with the Csound installer.
 Double-click the installer and follow the instructions.
 Csound and the basic Csound utilities will be installed.
-To install the CsoundQt frontend, you only need to move it to your Applications folder.

 ### Linux and others